-In the marketing industry, we still come across people who aren’t familiar with the term ‘content marketing’.
+In the marketing industry, there are still people who aren’t familiar with the term ‘content marketing’.
 Even those that have heard of it will associate it with social media.

-While the two have many similarities and can often overlap in terms of content, purpose and process, they should be seen as two entities.
+While the two have many similarities and can often overlap in terms of content, purpose and process, we should look at them as two entities.

 Let’s take a look at the major ways in which they differ and settle the confusion, once and for all.